Orléans: 1900 to present

 During the Second World War, the German army made the Orléans Fleury-les-Aubrais railway station one of their central logistical rail hubs.
 The Pont Georges V was renamed "pont des Tourelles".
 A transit camp for deportees was built at Beaune-la-Rolande.
 During the war, the American Air Force heavily bombed the city and the train station, causing much damage.
 The city was one of the first to be rebuilt after the war: the reconstruction plan and city improvement initiated by Jean Kérisel and Jean Royer was adopted as early as 1943, and work began as early as the start of 1945.
 This reconstruction in part identically reproduced what had been lost, such as Royale and its arcades, but also used innovative prefabrication techniques, such as îlot 4 under the direction of the architect Pol Abraham.

-The big city of former times is today an average-sized city of 250,000 inhabitants.
-It is still using its strategically central position less than an hour from the French capital to attract businesses interested in reducing transport costs.
+In May 1969, Jewish shopkeepers in Orléans were falsely accused of abducting women from fitting rooms.
+Despite there being no documented cases of missing women, hostile crowds gathered outside the targeted shops.
+The antisemitic witch hunt attracted widespread attention from the media and authorities.
+The episode became the subject of an influential sociological study led by Edgar Morin and published in 1969, Rumor in Orléans (La Rumeur d'Orléans).
+Morin argued that the rumor targeted younger, assimilated Jewish shopkeepers who lacked visible markers of difference, reflecting an anxiety that Jews who appeared outwardly French and respectable might conceal a threatening identity beneath the surface.
+The study subsequently became a classic in the study of disinformation and urban legends.